Frequently Asked Questions

 Balls & Strikes seeks to hold courts, judges, and members of the legal profession accountable for their failures to fulfill their professed commitment to the cause of justice, and to facilitate some long-overdue conversations about how to make the legal system better, or at the very least, marginally less worse.
 To that end, in addition to its coverage of the Court and the courts, Balls & Strikes also publishes analysis of the judicial nomination and confirmation processes, the ongoing debate over reform proposals, and other stories at the intersection of law, policy, and politics.

-Why did you pick a name that makes you sound like a poorly-trafficked baseball blog?
+Why did you pick a name for the site that makes you sound like a poorly-trafficked baseball blog?

-Balls & Strikes borrows its name from now-Chief Justice John Roberts, who famously outlined his vision of judicial modesty by describing the proper role of a judge as “to call balls and strikes, and not to pitch or bat.”
+Balls & Strikes borrows its name from Chief Justice John Roberts, who, during his confirmation hearings, famously outlined a vision of judicial modesty by describing the proper role of a judge as “to call balls and strikes, and not to pitch or bat.”
 This metaphor omits key facts that every Little Leaguer knows: Umpires use different strike zones, apply them flexibly, and are entrusted with a tremendous amount of power and near-unlimited discretion in its exercise.
 Balls & Strikes’s coverage will highlight how the myth of judicial objectivity confers a sense of legitimacy upon unjust, undemocratic outcomes, which is precisely why so many powerful people work so hard to uphold it.

 Who are you, exactly?

 Jay Willis is the editor-in-chief of Balls & Strikes.
-The project is sponsored by Demand Justice, a nonprofit organization that works on court reform efforts, judicial nominations, and related issues.
-All opinions expressed on Balls & Strikes are solely those of the bylined author, and do not necessarily represent the views or reflect the specific advocacy goals of Demand Justice.
+Balls & Strikes is sponsored by Demand Justice, a nonprofit advocacy organization focused on the courts and legal issues.
+All opinions expressed on Balls & Strikes are solely those of the bylined author, and do not necessarily represent the views or reflect the specific views or advocacy goals of Demand Justice, its staff, or its supporters.

 Do you accept submissions?
 How can I pitch you?